To enhance local affordability. To foster inclusive communities.

 Overview

-The Low Income Housing Tax CreditA dollar-for-dollar tax reduction against federal tax liability, provided to developers based on the criteria set out in the states’ qualified allocations plan.
-It is the primary source of funding for increasing and preserving supply of affordable rental homes.
-(LIHTC) is a federal program that encourages private investment in affordable rental housing by providing a dollar-for-dollar reduction in federal income tax liability in exchange for investment in qualifying new construction and rehabilitation projects.
+The Low Income Housing Tax Credit (LIHTC) is a federal program that encourages private investment in affordable rental housing by providing a dollar-for-dollar reduction in federal income tax liability in exchange for investment in qualifying new construction and rehabilitation projects.

-The tax credit comes in two amounts: 9 percent credits, which are awarded on a competitive basis and are generally used in new construction and larger renovation projects, and 4 percent credits, which are worth about half as much as the 9 percent credits and generally used either for the rehabilitation of existing structures or for simpler new construction projects.
-The 4 percent credits are available as of right to projects funded with multifamily housing bondLong-term loan or debt security issued by corporations or the government.
-Typical length of maturity is 10 years or more after being issued.s—a type of tax-exempt private activity bond—and so are not competitive in and of themselves.
-However, there is a maximum cap for all private activity bonds issued by a state each year, and in states that are at or near their cap there may be a shortage of bond authority that can lead to limitations on developers’ ability to access multifamily housing bond financing.
-Local and state housing finance agencies evaluate the projects applying for tax credits against criteria laid out in their Qualified Allocation PlanA criteria for receiving federal low-income housing tax credits laid out by a state housing finance agency., a document that is prepared annually and describes priorities for how the tax credit will be used in the coming year.
+The tax credit comes in two amounts: 9 percent credits, which are awarded on a competitive basis, are designed to cover up to 70 percent of a project’s low-income unit development, and are generally used in new construction and larger renovation projects, and 4 percent credits, which are worth about half as much as the 9 percent credits and generally used either for the rehabilitation of existing structures or for simpler new construction projects.
+The 4 percent tax credits are automatically available for projects financed with multifamily housing bonds, a type of tax-exempt private activity bond.
+These bonds must cover at least 50 percent of the total development costs, so the credits are not competitive in and of themselves.
+However, there is a maximum cap for all private activity bonds issued by a state each year.
+In states that are at or near their cap, there may be a shortage of bond authority that can lead to limitations on developers’ ability to access multifamily housing bond financing.
+Local and state housing finance agencies evaluate the projects applying for tax credits against criteria laid out in their Qualified Allocation Plan, a document that is prepared annually and describes priorities for how the tax credit will be used in the coming year.
 Projects using both 9 percent and 4 percent credits must also meet financial feasibility requirements.
-In most states, there is strong competition for 9 percent credits such that not all applicants receive funding.
+In most states, there is strong competition for 9 percent credits, so not all applicants receive funding.

 Once tax credits have been awarded, they are usually sold and converted into equity through a process called syndication.
-The equity generated through the syndication proceeds is used to subsidize the development, helping to make the creation of below-market rate rentals possible.
+The equity generated through the syndication proceeds is used to subsidize the development, helping to make the creation of below-market-rate rentals possible.
 Additional funding (beyond the tax credit equity and the debt raised based on the projected rent revenue stream) is often needed to close the gap between available funds and the project’s cost.

 Approach